 (Redirected from: A Perfect Circle)

-In 2001 the vacation was over and Tool were back in classic line-up formation for Salival (2001), a 38 US charter that was followed by Lateralus (2001), a 16 UK/1 US maker and the disc that Kerrang! called the "greatest recording ever made".
+In 2001 the vacation was over and Tool were back in classic line-up formation for the compilation Salival (2001), a 38 US charter that was followed by Lateralus (2001), a 16 UK/1 US maker and the disc that Kerrang! called the "greatest recording ever made".
 Perhaps it may not be the greatest but "impressive" wouldn't be unfair.
 It was a complicated piece of work of shifting textures, mood changes, and inscrutable lyrics.
-The disc will most likely set the mould for their future recordings.
+The may have most likely set the mould for their future recording of 10,000 Days (2006).
+10,000 Days sold 564,000 copies in its opening week in the U.S. and was number one on the Billboard 200 charts.
+Although another album has been planned a set of delays has seen the platter yet to surface as of 2017.